 ETDs may be submitted any time AFTER a successful defense and the ETD fee has been paid to the cashier's office.
 ETD submission MUST be completed before the last day of classes.
 The deadline for pring 2019 deadline is May 9th at noon.
 If you require an extension, your committee chair will need to request the extension from Dr. P. Wesley Schultz, Interim Dean of Graduate Studies and Research.

 What if I don't have Adobe Acrobat Pro at home or work?

-If you and your committee agree to place a restriction on your thesis, project, or dissertation for patent or security reasons, you must indicate on the Certification Form false.
+If you and your committee agree to place a restriction on your thesis, project, or dissertation for patent or security reasons, you must indicate on the e-thesis/project certification form.
 An embargo means that your work will not be viewable by anyone without a CSUSM user name and password for the given period.
 After the restriction expires, the Library will make your work publicly available for anyone to see.
 An embargo must be authorized by your faculty advisor, and indicated on your certification form.
 Your advisor may ask you to submit a modified version of your abstract to ScholarWorks for embargoed items.
 Please let Carmen Mitchell know if you have any questions.

 How do I Merge two PDFs using Adobe Acrobat Pro

 To merge two PDFs into one document, use Adobe Acrobat Pro, which is available on all computers on campus.
-I have put together a short video that demonstrates this, and walks you through the process.

 - Once the files have been combined, a window with this new PDF will open.

 - Now you can save the file, following the naming conventions: <Last nameFirst name_TermYear> ex. <DoeJohn_Fall2018.pdf>